 Display Guidelines

-- Promote MIT-affiliated events or opportunities
+- Promote MIT-affiliated events or opportunities.

-- Clearly show the sponsoring group’s name and contact information
+- Clearly show the sponsoring group’s name and contact information.

 - All large-format materials must be reviewed and approved in advance to ensure compliance with Institute guidelines and space-use policies.

-Sound and Solicitation Restrictions
+Solicitation and Sound Restrictions

-- Active solicitation is prohibited, including:
+Active solicitation is prohibited, including:

-- Leaving the table to approach individuals
+- Leaving the table to approach individuals.

 Clean-Up and Area Maintenance